marekborowiec/AMAS/README.md

 You can download this repository zipped (button on the right-hand side of the screen) and use `AMAS.py` in the `amas` directory as a stand-alone program or clone it if you have [git installed](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your system.

-If your system doesn't have a Python version 3.0 or newer, you will need to [download and install it](http://www.python.org/downloads/).
+If your system doesn't have a Python version 3.4 or newer (`AMAS` will work under Python 3.0 but you may noy be able to use it with multiple cores), you will need to [download and install it](http://www.python.org/downloads/).
 On Linux-like systems (including Ubuntu) you can install it from the command line using

 ```
 sudo apt-get install python3